Many factors can cause damage to a car Engine, but how do you tell if an engine is damaged due to no oil?

 4. Overheating

-Once your engine starts Overheating, there’s a 90% chance that it results from low oil.
+Once your engine starts overheating, there’s a 90% chance it will result from low oil.

 You can monitor your temperature gauge to help you notice the situation before it goes beyond your control.